 Vilas County is home to boundless natural beauty, and there isn’t a more exciting way to take in the scenery of northern Wisconsin than from the front seat of an ATV or UTV.
 Whether you’re an experienced rider or hitting our trails for the first time, you’re sure to have fun.
 Here’s your guide to ATVing and UTVing in Vilas County.

-Where can I go ATVing in Vilas County?
+Where can I go ATVing & UTVing in Vilas County?

-Vilas County’s ATV/UTV route system connects the communities of St. Germain, Arbor Vitae, Lincoln, Eagle River, Conover, Phelps, Presque Isle, and Land O’ Lakes.
+Vilas County’s designated ATV/UTV trails connect the communities of St. Germain, Arbor Vitae, Lincoln, Eagle River, Conover, Phelps, Presque Isle, and Land O’ Lakes.
+In early 2025, the county also passed a resolution allowing ATV/UTV traffic year-round on all county highways except those in the the town of Lac du Flambeau.

 See more routes here.